-The deadline for submission of theses in hard copy to the Examination Schools is noon on Friday of 0th week of your final Trinity Term.
+The deadline for submission of theses to the University's online exams platform, Inspera, is noon on Friday of 0th week of your final Trinity Term.
 Late submission will incur accumulating automatic penalties until the first day of the examination, at which point the thesis will be considered as failed if it has not been submitted.
 The Proctors have indicated that under no circumstances will they accept computer problems or postal delays as a justification for late submission.
 (If you are prevented by good cause from submitting your thesis on time, consult your Senior Tutor immediately.)